Repton Manor Primary School Curriculum

 We aim to build curiosity about our children’s place in the world, how it works and inspire them to look to the future with excitement and the ability to take risks and problem solve.

-Through The Sciences curriculum we:
+Through our curriculum at Repton Manor we:

-Build strong foundations in subject knowledge.
+Build strong foundations in subject knowledge and skills.

 Build on successes and failures to find solutions.